CH6832/3d-objects-presentation/README.md

 ## :bookmark: License

-This project is licensed under the terms of the [MIT License](LICENSE).
+This project is licensed under the terms of the [Creative Commons Attribution 4.0 International License](LICENSE).